-Anterior hip dislocations are usually the result of forced abduction with external rotation of the thigh and often related to a motor vehicle accident or fall.
+Anterior hip dislocations are usually the result of a significant force, such as trauma, or from a poorly positioned total hip arthroplasty.
+In a traumatic setting, the hip is forced into abduction with external rotation of the thigh and often related to a motor vehicle accident or fall.
 There are three types of anterior hip dislocations: obturator, an inferior dislocation due to simultaneous abduction; hip flexion; and external rotation.
 Iliac and pubic dislocations are superior dislocations due to simultaneous abduction, hip extension, and external rotation.
+Bourne et al. state that total hip arthroplasty has an overall dislocation rate of 0.3-10%, and increases to 28% in the revision setting.
+Recent literature has shown that anterior total hip arthroplasty has near equivalent rates as the posterior approach.
+Increasing education in the anterior approach may lead to an overall increase in hips performed anteriorly and a subsequent increase in anterior hip dislocation and complications associated with the anterior approach.

 Epstein classification of anterior hip dislocations